 You can’t be with your parent for 24 hours, seven days a week, so each day carve out some time for yourself to seek out a source of comfort.
 It could be church, a yoga class, or a park bench and an Isabel Allende novel.
 Just take some time to get away and do something that gives your mind a break from the current stressful situation.

 Almost everyone on earth has to deal with a sick parent at one point or another, so recognize that you’re not alone.
 Whether your mom gets Alzheimer’s when you’re 20 or your dad develops lung cancer when you’re 48, it’s not easy, but it happens to everyone.
-It’s simply a part of life.

 As difficult as it may be, you must plan for tough realities.
-Will your parent need to live in a Skilled Nursing Facility?
+Will your parent need to live in a skilled nursing facility?
 How will you pay for the care?
 Is their prognosis ultimately death?
 Is their will up to date?
 These are the sort of hard questions you need to ask yourself and prepare for.
-You don’t have to ask them the day of the diagnosis, but at some point in time you have to face reality.
+You don’t have to ask them the day of the diagnosis, but at some point in time, you have to face reality.
 Have a candid discussion with your A-team and come up with a game plan to cope with whatever may happen.

 Below are some items that may comfort you now, in the early stages of your parent’s sickness.